sgraden/vpc/vpc-security.md

 ## Terminology

 This [glossary](vpc-glossary.html) provides definitions and descriptions of ACLs and SGs, and the actions you can perform with them.
-The section that follows descibes basic functionality of ACLs and security groups, and how VPC supports end-to-end encryption.
+The section that follows describes basic functionality of ACLs and security groups, and how VPC supports end-to-end encryption.

 ### Access Control List
 An **Access Control List (ACL)** can manage (that is, it can allow or deny) ingress and egress traffic for a subnet.
 An ACL is stateless, which means that ingress and egress rules must be specified separately and explicitly.
 Each ACL consists of rules, based upon a *source IP*, *source port*, *destination IP*, *destination port*, and *protocol*.

-In IBM Cloud VPC, every subnet is created with a default ACL, which allows inbound and outbound traffic, but customers can create custom ACLs.
+In {{site.data.keyword.cloud}} VPC, every subnet is created with a default ACL, which allows inbound and outbound traffic, but customers can create custom ACLs.
 Only one ACL is attached to a subnet at any time, but one ACL can be attached to multiple subnets.
 For more information about how to use ACLs during the Beta release, please see our [ACL guide](using-acls.html).

 **Available User Actions**